 6. Pick the Right Growing Medium

 The soil you choose will affect the growth of your vegetables, so add organic matter like cow dung manure or compost to it.
 If you’re going with a container one, any standard potting soil for herbs and vegetables would do.
 You can also make your own potting soil by mixing compost, cocopeat, and garden soil in a 1:1:1 ratio.

 7. Use Organic Fertilizer

-Dried banana peels, eggshells, and ground coffee are always better than chemical fertilizers.
-Use 1-2 teaspoons of them in the growing medium at the time of planting.
+Get rid of the chemicals and grow healthy vegetables with organic options – dried banana peels, crushed eggshells, and coffee grounds.
+Only 1-2 teaspoons of these in the soil at the time of planting is enough.
 You can also use cow dung manure once a month during the growth phase.

 8. Take Care of Pests and Diseases